 Itinerary: Are they offering the attractions you have on your wish list, and how much time do they allow at each?
-Many tours that bring you to Machu Picchu only offer an afternoon at the site—way too little time in my opinion.
-If your life’s dream is to visit Machu Picchu, a few hours in the ruins isn’t going to cut it.
+Many tours that bring you to Machu Picchu only offer an afternoon at the site—way too little time, in my opinion.
+If your life’s dream is to visit Machu Picchu, a few hours in ruins isn’t cut.
 Look for a tour that offers an overnight opportunity at a hotel near the site.
 Your pass is good for the entire day, and many visitors enjoy having extra time to walk a mile on the Inca Trail or slowly walk the site for photo opportunities.
-A few tour companies offer a pass for the next day as well, so you can watch the sunrise over the ruins or spend a few hours taking one last excursion to the site before the train leaves for Cusco in the afternoon.
-I also recommend finding a company that offers a guided tour by an experienced Peruvian guide once you get to the site, so you can better understand what you are seeing.
+A few tour companies also offer a pass for the next day, so you can watch the sunrise over the ruins or spend a few hours taking one last excursion to the site before the train leaves for Cusco in the afternoon.
+I also recommend finding a company that offers a guided tour by an experienced Peruvian guide once you get to the site to understand better what you are seeing.

 Meals: Look closely at how many meals are included.
-Good tour companies will understand the importance of groups having dinner together for a majority of the evenings on bus tours.
+Good tour companies will understand the importance of groups having dinner together for most evenings on bus tours.
 Dinners bring groups together, and it’s a great meal for a company to showcase their knowledge and understanding of Peru beaches cuisine.
 How many meals does the company provide?
 Call and ask about the restaurants and do a little research.
 And please remember how important it is for the restaurants to be carefully chosen.
 It isn’t uncommon for bus tours to have stomach or intestinal problems on bus tours in Peru.
-This isn’t entirely because the food is “bad” in this country than it is the difference in bacteria.
+This isn’t entirely because this country’s food is “bad”; it is the bacteria difference.
 A good bus tours company will have tried and true restaurants on their itinerary.
-Food is less expensive in Peru beaches, and a good bus tours company will incorporate meals that showcase the cuisine in clean and well thought of restaurants.
+Food is less expensive on Peru beaches, and a good bus tour company will incorporate meals showcasing the clean and well-thought restaurants.